How to write a business plan for an airplane leasing company?

 The main objective of this section is to help the reader understand the size and attractiveness of the market while demonstrating your solid understanding of the industry.

-Next, focus on your target market, zooming in on the specific customer segments your airplanes leasing company aims to serve and explaining how your products and services fulfil their distinct needs.
+Next, focus on your target market, zooming in on the specific customer segments your airplane leasing company aims to serve and explaining how your products and services fulfil their distinct needs.

 For example, your target market might include small to medium-sized businesses who need a short-term lease for an airplane.
 These businesses may include charter flight companies, private air taxi services, or aerial photography businesses.
 They would need a reliable and affordable way to access a plane for their operations.